-One look at the smartphone market and you’ll notice that the entry-level and midrange categories are pretty congested with a ton of offerings, having little differences in specs and price tags.
-In such a saturated market, Tecno has sprung in with the Tecno Camon i4, the latest contender for the entry level throne.
+One look at the smartphone market, and you’ll notice that the entry-level and mid-range categories are pretty congested with a ton of offerings, having little differences in specs and price tags.
+In such a saturated market, Tecno has sprung in with the Tecno Camon i4, the latest contender for the entry-level throne.

 We understand that many of you may be skeptical about this device as the brand Tecno does not have a recognition on the scale of Huawei or Samsung in Pakistan.
 Despite its minimal share in the country, it holds the top spot in market share in African countries like Nigeria, as per global market share stats in March.

-The specs of the device seem interesting, but what about the real-life performance?
+The specs of the device seem attractive, but what about the real-life performance?
 Here is our Tecno Camon i4 review to give you a detailed break down of how it carries itself in real life.

 It sports a polycarbonate body as well as a plastic frame.
-We had the Nebula black color for review which went from black on the top to the blue on the bottom.
+We had the Nebula black color for review, which went from black on the top to the blue on the bottom.
 Not only that, but it also had a subtle dotted pattern going along with the gradient.

 While the back of the phone looks quite elegant and has a glossy finish, the frame of the phone is rather bulky and is all over the place.
-It’s also completely black which doesn’t just blend well with the blue color on the back too.
+It’s also completely black, which doesn’t just blend well with the blue color on the back too.

 The power key and the volume rocker are located on the right, both of which are easily accessible with one hand.
-The buttons are smooth and well protruding so you don’t miss a click.
+The buttons are smooth and well protruding, so you don’t miss a click.

 A SIM tray sits on the left side of the device.
 It supports dual nano-SIM card and a micro SD card via a dedicated slot, something that we are frequently missing in most of the modern smartphones due to the increasing use of the hybrid slot.

-A single bottom firing speaker rests along with the headphone jack and a micro USB charging port.
+A single bottom-firing speaker rests along with the headphone jack and a micro USB charging port.
 Surprisingly, the back of the phone does not attract fingerprints much, despite having a glossy finish.

 Coming to the front of the phone, Tecno Camon i4 comes with a Dot notch screen.
-It’s a 6.22-inch IPS LCD panel that has a 720×1520 pixels resolution.
-If you are confused by the name, it is the same kind of notched design we have seen in the recent Realme 3 (Review) or the Huawei Y7 Prime 2019 and is commonly known as the dewdrop or waterdrop notch.
+It’s a 6.22-inch IPS LCD panel that has a 720×1520 pixel resolution.
+If you are confused by the name, it is the same kind of notched design we have seen in the recent Realme 3 or the Huawei Y7 Prime 2019 and is commonly known as the dewdrop or waterdrop notch.

-However, the notch is not forced upon the user and if you are a notch hater, you can easily hide it through the phone’s settings.
+However, the notch is not forced upon the user, and if you are a notch hater, you can easily hide it through the phone’s settings.

-During our extensive Tecno Camon i4 review, the device exhibited great display, both in indoors and outdoors.
+During our extensive Tecno Camon i4 review, the device exhibited great display, both indoors and outdoors.
 The color reproduction was quite punchy and bright.

 When cranked to full, the brightness of the display gets pretty high and can easily be viewed even under direct sunlight.
 It was a pleasing surprise as the expensive Vivo V15 and Oppo F11 Pro failed to exhibit the same display quality outdoors.

-The auto brightness feature, however, does not manage well and sometimes fails to adjust brightness according to the environment.
-I noticed it while using the phone indoors and the display was still very bright.
-Even turning auto brightness on and off repeatedly did not fix it so I toned down the display brightness manually.
+The auto-brightness feature, however, does not manage well and sometimes fails to adjust brightness according to the environment.
+I noticed it while using the phone indoors, and the display was still very bright.
+Even turning auto brightness on and off repeatedly did not fix it, so I toned down the display brightness manually.

 Tecno Camon i4 runs on Android Pie out of the box.
 It also has a custom skin from the company called HiOS.
 The user interface is smooth and snappy.
 Applications like Facebook, Instagram, and Whatsapp come preinstalled on the device.